UnravelSports/fast-forward/docs/index.md

 - [TrackingDataset](concepts/dataset.md) - Understand the data structure
 - [Coordinate Systems](concepts/coordinate-systems.md) - How coordinates work
 - [Providers](providers/index.md) - Detailed provider documentation

+## Credit

+This project owes a depth of gratitude to [Kloppy](https://kloppy.pysport.org/) and the hard work put into that project by all its contributors.
+Without their dedication and commitment this project would not exist. 💙